 By far the most common natural remedy for croup is to go outside and breathe very cold air (in warm climates, open the freezer and stand in front).
 Parents with experience say to just bundle them up and sit outside for as long as you can stand it, or drive with the windows open.

-Second runner up for home remedies is the steam treatment, much like the home remedy for pneumonia I explained a few weeks back.
+Second runner up for home remedies for croup is the steam treatment, much like the home remedy for pneumonia I explained a few weeks back.
 Many said that any steam needs to be followed by the shock of the cold air or it won’t be as effective (or at all).

 Here is an amazing round up of reader ideas for treating croup in children and babies naturally from the KS community (remember to take any advice as you would from a friend or acquaintance, not as from an expert!
 There is certainly a time and place for steroid treatments, as many readers echoed in the thread, and you need to be ready before your baby is starting to turn blue because they can’t breathe…)